Virginia Tech® home

 Nominee eligibility:

-• The nominee must be in the rank of “postdoctoral associate” at Virginia Tech who began in their role prior to July 1, 2023 (ie, greater than 1 year as a postdoc at Virginia Tech), and has demonstrated scholarly productivity as a Virginia Tech postdoc.
+• The nominee must be in the rank of “postdoctoral associate” at Virginia Tech at the time of the award luncheon (mid-September each year), began in their role prior to July 1, 2024 (ie, greater than 1 year as a postdoc at Virginia Tech), and has demonstrated scholarly productivity as a Virginia Tech postdoc.

 Who can nominate?